officiald2raven-alt/-WalletXS---Source-Code-Bundle.txt/WalletXS-Source-Part3.md

         <Section title="Third-party privacy">
           <p>
-            Your address is sent to Etherscan (when a key is configured) or to the public RPC provider (in the limited-depth fallback), and requests are made to the blocklist host in order to run a check.
+            Your address is sent to Etherscan (when a key is configured) or to the public RPC provider (in the limited-depth fallback), and requests are made to the ScamSniffer blocklist host and to the GoPlus Security API in order to run a check.
+For GoPlus, only the contract address being checked is sent — never your wallet address.
 Those requests are subject to those third parties' own privacy practices, not ours.
 We have no server and collect nothing.
           </p>
           <p>
             Each scan also sends one anonymous increment ping to the audit-counter endpoint